-The Internet of Things, or "loT," surrounds us with networks of smart, web-connected devices and services capable of sensing, interconnecting, inferring, and acting.
-It is enabling the development of new products Bio Big Data and and business models while creating ways for governments to deliver more useful services and better engage with the public.
+The Internet of Things, or "IoT," surrounds us with networks of smart, web-connected devices and services capable of sensing, interconnecting, inferring, and acting.
+It is enabling the development of new products and business models while creating ways for governments to deliver more useful services and better engage with the public.
 Some of the most important issues related to IoT include technology architecture and standardization, safety and security risks, threats to privacy and trust, potentially missed opportunities for broad social benefits - and a need for responsible governance.

-Internet of Things (IoT) (3)

-Biotechnology (4)
+Bio Big Data and Biotechnology (4)

 The automated analysis of increasingly large sets of genetic data promises to transform health care.
 Biomedical science is transforming into big-data science.
 Currently, archived datasets represent only a small fraction of the genome-related big data yet to be produced, as sequencing capacity will continue to grow.

-What's next?

-23 Data Science & Machine Learning (5)
+Data Science & Machine Learning (5)

 The era of data is upon us.
-Itis proliferating at an unprecedented pace, reflecting every aspect of our lives and circulating from satellites in space through the phones in our pockets.
+It is proliferating at an unprecedented pace, reflecting every aspect of our lives and circulating from satellites in space through the phones in our pockets.
 The data revolution creates endless opportunities to confront the grand challenges of the 21st century.
 Yet, as the scale and scope of data grow, so must our ability to analyze and contextualize it.

 Large-scale machine learning systems need to be integrated with vast computing infrastructure for deep learning, one of the most promising branches of artificial intelligence, to help better enable the navigation of big data and detect things that are impossible to catch manually.
 Machine learning could facilitate the mining of gene-to-gene interaction, the classification of cellular images, and finding links between datasets.

-Behavioral Sciences (6) Behavioral sciences are a powerful tool that can be wielded to engender responsible decision-making and improve the quality of life.
+Behavioral Sciences (6)

+behavioral sciences are a powerful tool that can be wielded to engender responsible decision-making and improve the quality of life.
 Behavioral sciences have a significant role to play in smoothing society's path amid the dramatic changes accompanying the Fourth Industrial Revolution.

-5G (8)

-5G is next-generation wireless network technology that's expected to change the way people live and work.
-It will be faster and able to handle more connected devices than the existing 4G LTE network, improvements that will enable a wave of new kinds of tech products.

 Blockchain (7)

 Blockchain can enable greater trust and transparency through decentralization, cryptography, and the creation of new incentives.
 The financial sector is investigating blockchain as a means to replace expensive and inefficient payment systems.
-It could also reshape supply chains - particularly in combination with the Internet of Things and 2. artificial intelligence - while boosting the practical, day-today use of smart contracts, 4. digital currencies, and digital identities.
+It could also reshape supply chains - particularly in combination with the Internet of Things and artificial intelligence - while boosting the practical, day-to-day use of smart contracts, digital currencies, and digital identities.

-7.